statisticsnorway/mimir/docs/Kommunefakta.md

 - Jakt i din kommune

 ## Create municipality page
 To build up a page with the parts you want, you hav to create a page /kommune under the main municipality page where all parts are added.
-Both mainpage and page /kommune must have set pageType to Kommunefakta.
+Both main page and page /kommune must have set pageType to Kommunefakta.
-Parts that support municipaldata are:
+Parts that support municipal data are:
 - Banner
 - KeyFigure
 - Highchart